APPLICATION PROCEDURE & documents

 Students may be asked to upload some or all of the following items with their application:

-- Completed ECTS learning agreement, signed by student and CIT Erasmus Academic Coordinator
+- Completed ECTS learning agreement, signed by student and MTU Erasmus Academic Coordinator

 - Copy of European Health Insurance Card (must be valid for period full Erasmus period. (http://www.ehic.ie)